ICS Staff | Aug 25, 2021 | 0

 - If you answer “yes,” indicating you have completed the appropriate CME, and if you have no other impediments to renewal (for example, incomplete online physician profile), your renewal license will be issued.

-- If you answer “no” and request a waiver of CME (not recommended; only available in extremely limited, specific situations – see explanation below) your license will be renewed pending the Division’s consideration of your waiver request.
+- If you answer “no” and request a waiver of CME (not recommended; only available in extremely limited, specific situations – see explanation below), your license will be renewed pending the IDFPR’s consideration of your waiver request.
 If your request is denied, your license will then be placed in non-renewed status and will remain so until you complete CME.
 If it is granted, your license will remain renewed until the next renewal, at which time you are again subject to the usual CME requirements.

 Requesting a waiver can be tricky, because if the applicant argues that he or she is under a serious, chronic disability preventing completion of CME, DPR may commence a licensure investigation into the applicant’s competency to practice.
 In most of the rare instances where waivers have been granted (for reasons other than military service), the applicants were under a temporary disability for a significant portion of the 3-year renewal cycle, followed by full resolution of the disability.
 Very few licensees actually meet this description.

-Completing CME is considered a condition of renewal, so failure to complete CME by itself is not treated as a disciplinary matter.
-HOWEVER, licensees launch themselves into potential disciplinary proceedings when they falsely answer “yes” to the CME question on the renewal application.
-This is because a certain number of licensees are randomly audited after each renewal, and those licensees must produce their certificates and other evidence such as the informal CME log to document 150 hours.
-If they cannot produce proper documentation, these licensees are called into DPR for a disciplinary conference, and they can be prosecuted for violating the Medical Practice Act for misrepresentation on the renewal application.
-The statute of limitations for Medical Practice Act violations was recently increased to up to 10 years, so I recommend that you retain your certificates through at least 4 renewal cycles in case you are audited.
+The Medical Practice Act charges the IDFPR to conduct random CME audits after each renewal.
+Although a very small number of physicians have been audited, all should be prepared for the possibility.
+Licensees under audit must produce their certificates and other evidence, such as the informal CME log, to document 150 hours, as well as completion of the mandated courses.
+If the licensees cannot produce proper documentation, they are called into IDFPR for disciplinary conferences, and they can be prosecuted for violating the Medical Practice Act for misrepresentation on the renewal application.
+The statute of limitations for Medical Practice Act violations can be as long as 10 years, so the ICS recommends retaining certificates through at least 4 renewal cycles in case of audit.
 The usual sanction for false verification of CME is a reprimand and fine – formal, public discipline that will remain on your record indefinitely.

 And even if you aren’t audited, you will know that you are ready to demonstrate your compliance with the continuing education standards expected of those who hold the title of “physician” in Illinois.
 You may download one of our own CME Tracking Forms as well.